-(d) Other reasonably relevant information, if required by law or local jurisdiction, such as:

-[(i)] (j) Where applicable, approvals from the local health department, local or State fire authority, and local area agency on aging.

-(b) Documentation of any prior denial, suspension, or revocation of a license or certification to provide care to third parties;

-(d) Signed disclosure form, provided by the Department, of any previous convictions and [Documentation] documentation of any conviction [and current criminal background check or criminal history records check] of the owner, applicant, [assisted living] manager, alternate [assisted living] manager, other staff, and any household member;

-(e) Ownership information as specified on an addendum to the application;

-(f) Verification that the facility is owned, leased, or otherwise under the control of the applicant;

-(g) The level of care to be provided by the assisted living program, its location, and the name of the proposed assisted living manager;

-(h) The program’s location and the name of the proposed manager;

-B. Additional Requirements for Initial Licensure.

-(1) The Secretary shall require an applicant for initial licensure to submit:

-(i) Verification of Workers' Compensation insurance;

-(ii) Facility plan review documentation;

-(iii) Food service permit; and

-(iv) Rental license.
+(z) Other reasonably relevant information the Department requires to make an informed determination about the application..

+B. Pre-Licensure Survey.
+If an assisted living program [facility]fails to comply with the regulations of this chapter and requires the Department to conduct more than one on-site pre-licensure visit, the Department may deny the license.[:

+]C. License Suspension or Revocation.

-C. (1) The owner, manager, alternate manager, or board member of an assisted living program that has had its license suspended or revoked by the Department may not own, operate, lease, or manage another assisted living program for 10 years without good cause shown.
+(1) The owner, manager, alternate manager, or board member of an assisted living program that has had its license suspended or revoked by the Department may not own, operate, lease, or manage another assisted living program for 10 years from the date the license was suspended or revoked without good cause shown.

 (2) After 10 years, the applicant shall submit evidence to the Department that the applicant is capable of owning, managing, or operating an assisted living program.

+D. Sanctions and Uncorrected Deficiencies.

-(1) If an owner, manager, or alternate manager of an assisted living program operates, leases, or manages an assisted living facility and the facility has had sanctions imposed or deficiencies cited within the last 2 years and has not corrected the deficiencies which present a risk to the health or safety of residents for a currently licensed assisted living facility, that owner, manager, or alternate manager may not apply to open an additional assisted living facility until those deficiencies have been corrected as approved by the Department.
+(1) If an owner, assisted living manager, or alternate assisted living manager operates, leases, or manages an assisted living program[facility] and the program [facility] has had sanctions imposed within the past last 3 years or has uncorrected deficiencies which present a risk to the health or safety of residents for a currently licensed assisted living program[ facility], that owner, manager, or alternate manager may not apply to open an additional assisted living program[facility] until those deficiencies have been corrected as approved by the Department.

+(2) In making a determination about a pending assisted living program license application, the Department may consider any sanctions or uncorrected deficiencies that were imposed before after the application submission which present a risk to the health or safety of residents for a currently licensed assisted living program that is operated, leased, or managed by an owner, assisted living manager, or alternate assisted living manager in the pending application.

+E. Violations and Criminal Convictions.

-[(4)] (1) The Department reserves the right to deny licensure for [an assisted living] a program based on the owner's or manager's prior:
+[(4)] (1) The Department reserves the right to deny licensure to an applicant based on the owner's or manager's prior:

 (a) History of violations of assisted living regulations; or